rarescosma/getbetter.ro/content/journal/2020-04-17-tyresta-hike.md

 I woke up to the sound of birds chirping which is always nice.
-However, there was this nagging sensation of always having the palms cold which only went away after doing some morning exercises: jumping jacks, pushups, squat jumps, etc.
+However, there was this nagging sensation of always having the palms cold which only went away after doing some morning exercises: jumping jacks, push-ups, squat jumps, etc.

 One of my friends cooked an awesome breakfast: oatmeal with 2 cartons of coconut milk (100%, no water, just the milk) and raisins.
 We added some